Discover different Christmas traditions with RIUdate_range 5 December, 2019 question_answer Leave your thoughts

 Apart from having their own special song, Aruba cooks some delicious Christmas dishes.
 What kinds of delicacies do families in Aruba enjoy?
 Among the foods served at the dinner table are hallacas, prepared for all the family, ham, chicken and rice, and traditional chicken and pumpkin stews.

 We wanted to give you some different ideas so that you can surprise your family and friends this year by transporting them to other destinations through the tastes and traditions we have mentioned in this post.
-Having whet your appetite, we also suggest you enjoy this experience in person and come to one of our RIU hotels in Bulgaria, Jamaica and Aruba.
+Having whet your appetite, we also suggest you enjoy this experience in person and come to one of our RIU hotels in Jamaica and Aruba.
 We’ll be waiting for you!